In This Article

 page.keyboard.press("Enter")

-After the results have loaded, you need to scrape the necessary information from job listings.
-The listings are teeming with data, but for the sake of brevity this tutorial will scrape only the following things:
+After the results have loaded, you need to scrape Glassdoor for the necessary job data from job listings.
+The listings are teeming with data, but for the sake of brevity, we’ll focus on scraping only the following things to include in your extracted data:

-• Name of the company that published the listing.
+• The company name that published the listing.

 • The company’s rating on Glassdoor.